calebnance/jekyll_blog-calebnance/_posts/css/2013-01-26-using-twitter-bootstrap-responsive-layouts.markdown

 Now you are fully responsive on your webpage, these are two easy steps, but also the biggest!

-**Scaffolding** is next, understanding it and implementing it properly..
+**Scaffolding** is next, understanding it and implementing it properly...
 [Understanding Scaffolding](/css/using-twitter-bootstrap-understanding-scaffolding.html).